Team-Tea-Time/laravel-forum/readme.md

 ### Additional steps

-#### Server configuration

-If you installed Xdebug before version 2.3, you may need to modify `xdebug.max_nesting_level`.
-The suggested and new default value from version 2.3 onwards is `256`.

 #### Configuration

 Several configuration files are published to your application's config directory, each prefixed with `forum.`.
 Refer to these for a variety of options for changing the behaviour of the forum and how it integrates with key parts of your application code.